MahdiehNejati/portfolio/_projects/001_ramp_wheelchair.md

 ## Code Structure

 The smart_wheelchair package has gone through a lot of development.
 The code is complex, but very well written and maintained.
 The code is currently private, because it is still under development.
-However, below is a diagram of the code flow.
-In order to modify the software, I had to understand the code structure pipeline and add/modify the code appropriately.
-When adding a new package, such as the controller, I kept with the rest of the code's naming and structuring standard.
+However, below is a diagram of the code architecture.
+In order to modify the software, I had to understand the software pipeline and add/modify the code appropriately.
+When adding a new package, such as the controller package, I kept with the rest of the code's naming and structuring standard.

 <img src="https://raw.githubusercontent.com/MahdiehNejati/portfolio/gh-pages/public/images/smart_wheelchair_structure.jpg" width="900" height="800" />